England: Guidance and Support

 See below for England's close contact guidance, tier system, and financial support options to help salons affected by the COVID-19 Pandemic...

-England is currently in a full lockdown until at least mid-February.
+England is currently in a full lockdown.
 All salons and close contact services must remain closed.
 The opening date for all salons and close contact services is the 12th April 2021.